• Skip to main content

 Chicken Stuffing Casserole

-Chicken stuffing casserole is the perfect combination of tender shredded chicken, mixed vegetables, creamy sauce, and flavorful stuffing!
+Chicken stuffing casserole combines tender shredded chicken, mixed vegetables, creamy sauce, and flavorful stuffing!
 Since this recipe is so easy to make, you can easily enjoy it any time of the year (no need to wait for the holidays)!
 It's a perfect quick family meal for weeknight dinners that everyone will love!

 Servings: 6 servings